 How you define yourself determines your personal value.

 Leadership and life are not all sunshine and roses.
-There are going to be times when you question your leadership, the direction of your life and the decision that you made.
-Some of your suffering will come from dumb decisions that you make.
+There are going to be times when you question your leadership, the direction of your life, and the decision that you made.
+Some of your sufferings will come from dumb decisions that you make.
 Others will come from things totally out of your control.